 If you make, modify, mix, manufacture, fabricate, assemble, process, label, repack, relabel, or import cigars, you must comply with the requirements for manufacturers.

 CTP's Office of Small Business Assistance can answer specific questions about requirements of small businesses and how to comply with the law.
 This office also provides online educational resources to help regulated industry understand FDA regulations and policies.

 All "covered" tobacco products, including cigars, must bear required warning statements and additional required statements on product packages and advertisements.
 Cigar warning plans must also be submitted.
 For more information, see:

 - Compliance Policy for Certain Labeling and Warning Statement Requirements for Cigars and Pipe Tobacco

 - Required Warning Statements on Tobacco Product Packaging and Advertising.

-If you sell cigars, please read this summary of federal rules that retailers must follow.
-You may also order flyers with rules for cigar sales or download a PDF to print yourself.
 You can find a list of retailer responsibilities for cigars in the final rule Deeming Tobacco Products To Be Subject to the Federal Food, Drug, and Cosmetic Act.